naveenbighan/naukri_scraping/README.md

 # webscraping project

-scraping jobs from naukri.com,shine.com,foundit.com,indeed and save into csv and merge in one master csv
+scraping jobs from naukri.com,shine.com,foundit.com,indeed and save into csv and merge in one master csv and anylize it